STAMP-project/pitmp-maven-plugin/README.md

 and computes a line coverage and a mutation coverage:
 ![PIT inputs and outputs](docs/pit_inputs_outputs.png)

-By default PIT mutates only the classes defined in the same module than the test suite:
+PIT mutates only the classes defined in the same module than the test suite:
 ![PIT project](docs/pit_project.png)